1. How can I prevent varicose veins and spider veins?

 There are three main types of veins in your legs.
 The most important are the ''deep'' veins that course through the center of the leg.
 These lie deep within the muscles and bring most of the blood back to the heart.
 The ''superficial'' veins lie under the skin, but outside of the muscles.
 Even though you can't see these veins, they are the ones that cause varicose veins.
 Finally, there are tiny veins that are within the skin, called spider veins.

-13. Are there any dangerous side effects?
+13. Are there any dangerous side effects to treatments for spider and varicose veins?

 The most common side effect is minor discomfort and bruising.
 Current vein treatments are very safe and dangerous side effects are rare.
 Side effects such as infection or serious blood clots occur in less than 1% of patients.